 The University also offers a limited number of scholarships to international Master of Research (MRes) candidates applying for an MRes/PhD 'bundle' (i.e. MRes Year 2 and 3-year PhD (1 plus 3 years)) through this competitive round.

-The International Postgraduate Research Scholarship (IPRS) is a government-funded scholarship offered to international postgraduate students of exceptional research promise.
-The number of IPRS places available varies from year to year.
+The Research Training Program (RTP) is a government-funded scholarship offered to postgraduate students of exceptional research promise.
+The number of international RTP places available varies from year to year.

 Value and tenure

-In addition to the international tuition fees covered under the IPRS program, Macquarie University offers IPRS awardees a living allowance stipend, valued at $26,288 per annum tax exempt (2016 rate) which is paid as a fortnightly stipend.
+- a living allowance stipend, valued at $26,682 per annum tax exempt (2017 rate) which is paid as a fortnightly stipend;

-Macquarie University usually supplements these scholarship places on offer with its own internally funded scheme, the Macquarie University Research Excellence Scholarship (MQRES).
-The MQRES scheme is a Doctoral (PhD) scholarship program that aims to support exceptional research students.
+Macquarie University usually supplements these scholarship places on offer with its own internally funded scheme, the Macquarie University Research Training Program scholarship (iMQRTP).
+The iMQRTP scheme is a Doctoral (PhD) scholarship program that aims to support exceptional research students.

-Macquarie also offers a limited number of scholarships to international Master of Research (MRes) candidates applying for an MRes/PhD 'bundle' (i.e. MRes Year 2 and 3-year PhD) through the competitive IPRS round each year.
-For these successful awardees, the MRes Year 2 scholarship is funded by the University (International Research Training Pathway scheme (iRTP)).
+Macquarie also offers a limited number of scholarships to international Master of Research (MRes) candidates applying for an MRes/PhD 'bundle' (i.e. MRes Year 2 and 3-year PhD) through the competitive international scholarshipround each year.
 Candidates will be awarded a provisional PhD offer, and they will be considered for a 3 year PhD scholarship funded by the University on a competitive basis upon successful completion of their MRes Year 2.
-(Macquarie University Research Excellence Scholarship (MQRES)).

 Applicants must be citizens of countries other than Australia or New Zealand, and not Australian Permanent Residents.